 If you already have car insurance, the easiest way to buy gap insurance coverage is to contact your existing insurance provider and ask about adding it to your policy.
 If you do not have car insurance, compare quotes from major insurance companies that offer gap insurance.
-You can find the most prominent options listed below.
+You can find the best options from WalletHub's guide listed below.

 Where To Buy Gap Insurance